ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 - Otherwise, it is interpreted as an IPv6 address.

 > **Note:**
-> To ensure IPv4 format preservation, implementers **MUST** consider using cycle‑walking or an FPE mode if required.
+> To ensure IPv4 format preservation, implementers **MUST** consider using cycle‑walking, a 32-bit random permutation, or an FPE mode if required.

 # Non‑Deterministic Encryption

 Non‑deterministic encryption leverages a tweakable block cipher together with a random tweak.

 Although the tweak is generated uniformly at random (and thus may occasionally collide per birthday bounds), such collisions are benign when they occur with different inputs.
-An (input, tweak) collision reveals that the same input was encrypted with the same tweak but does not disclose the input's value.
+An `(input, tweak)` collision reveals that the same input was encrypted with the same tweak but does not disclose the input's value.

 The usage limits discussed below apply per cryptographic key; rotating keys can extend secure usage beyond these bounds.